 John Worley, Mt Alexander Ranges, Sept 1st 1851

-On Monday 8 December another notice appeared along the creek calling diggers to attend a preliminary meeting at 7.00pm that night, near the Post Office in the central part of the diggings, to consider the government proposal.
-John Howard, local Argus man on the spot, reported that some 3,000 attended.
+On Monday 8 December another notice appeared along the creek calling diggers to attend a preliminary meeting at 7.00pm that night near the Post Office, to consider the government proposal.
+John Howard, local Argus reporter on the spot, reported that some 3,000 attended.
 After the leaders of the meeting (and authors of the Manifesto) John Plaistowe, Edward Potts and Henry Lineham addressed the meeting, it was agreed that a committee be appointed to call on local Gold Commissioner Frederick Powlett and ask him to “call a general meeting of the diggers from all parts of Mt Alexander, for the purpose of taking into consideration the Proclamation of His Excellency the Lieutenant Governor relative to increasing the licence fee from thirty shillings per month to three pounds and for other business connected with the diggings.”
 The committee was appointed and called on Commissioner Powlett the following morning, requesting that he call such a meeting on the following Monday December 15.
-But Powlett, realising the implications of such a meeting, declined their request and left for Melbourne – no doubt to meet with La Trobe and warn him of their plans to call an even larger mass meeting of diggers on the Mount Alexander goldfield the following week.
+But Powlett declined their request and left for Melbourne to meet with Governor La Trobe and warn him of their plans to call an even larger mass meeting of diggers on the Mount Alexander goldfield the following week.

 In response to this growing opposition and fearing major civil unrest on the goldfields, La Trobe backed down.
 On Saturday 13 December the Colonial Secretary’s Office prepared a formal written announcement that the proposal to double the licence fee would be rescinded.
-This official notice was published in the Victorian Government Gazette on 17 December, but the news was printed beforehand in the Argus on Monday 15 December.
-But the diggers at Forest Creek did not hear of the proposed rescinding before their meeting went ahead as planned.
+This official notice was published in the Victorian Government Gazette on 17 December, but the news was printed beforehand in the Argus on Monday 15 December, which did not reach Forest Creek until days later.
+But the diggers at Forest Creek did not hear about the recission before their meeting went ahead as planned.

-See full text in SPEECHES FROM THE DRAY section below.
+Read the full text of speeches: SPEECHES FROM THE DRAY – WHAT THEY SAID

 The meeting began at 4.00pm with a dray as a platform for the speakers and a new flag flying.
 J F Mann, the Chairman, called first on Edward Potts.
 He condemned the licence fee as an unlawful tax and reminded the Meeting that Britain’s American colonies had been lost because of such a tax.
 He then proposed the first resolution that was carried by the Meeting: